1933 Trolley Car Advertisement Cards

 GUEST: The home was built in the early 1930s, so I'm figuring the first owner must have worked for the trolley car company to be able to get them as they were disposing of them and used them as insulation.

 APPRAISER: Now, so let's start at the top.
 I find this to be a fascinating piece; I love that design.
 A piece like this, as far as putting a value on it, would run $300 to $400 for that piece.
 This one's a little more mundane, but it has a nice NRA stamp.
 So you're looking at $200 to $300 for this.
 This one sort of relates to the whole era of orange crate art.
 It's a beautiful Sunkist piece, about $400 to $500.

 GUEST: Oh, my gosh!

 APPRAISER: This is a $500 piece.
 Maybe pushing to $600.
 The condition is nice.
-This one that I dated earlier, it's a very nice colorful piece, about $300.
+This one, it's a very nice colorful piece, about $300.
 And here's another one that helps to date it.
 This is from Roosevelt's 1933 campaign.
-And again, there's another aspect to it, there's another pressure on the market.
-Aside from being a piece of advertising, it's also a nice political piece.
+And again, there's another pressure on the market: aside from being a piece of advertising, it's also a nice political piece.
 You had a bunch of these.